First International Workshop on Hybrid Question Answering with Structured and Unstructured Knowledge

 Papers for the workshop should be submitted in PDF format via EasyChair at this link, selecting the track First International Workshop on Hybrid Question Answering with Structured and Unstructured Knowledge.
 Submitted papers must use the new ACM format published in ACM guidelines (download from here), selecting the generic “sigconf” sample .
 Submissions must be in English and not exceed 4-6 pages in length.

 Papers must have not been previously published or be under review at another workshop.
 However, we encourage submissions that present summaries or highlights of work appearing elsewhere in longer form.
 Accepted papers will be published in a companion volume of the main proceedings of The Web Conference 2018.
+We inivite the authors of accepted papers follow this instructions to prepare the final version.

 - Franz Baader, TU Dresden, Germany